 Four Standing Committees support the work of the Board:

-- Finance, Audit, and Facilities Committee
+- Finance, Audit and Facilities

-- Strategic Planning Steering Committee
+- Strategic Planning Steering

 Each Standing Committee is chaired by a Director, and includes co-opted members from the wider community, of whom there are currently seven.